cfdrake/mouse/README.md

 # mouse

-A Music Mouse inspired script for Monome Norns.
+An instrument and sequencer inspired by [Music Mouse](https://en.wikipedia.org/wiki/Music_Mouse), for Monome Norns.